Anatomy Of Skateboard: A List Of 15 Skateboard Parts

 Answer: The main 4 parts of a skateboard are the truck, wheels, bearings, and deck.

 Answer: It’s a relative question, and the answer purely depends on your preferences.
 There isn’t one “most important” part of a skateboard.
-Nevertheless, it is said that wheels and trucks are the most important part of a wheel.
+Nevertheless, it is said that wheels and trucks are the most important parts of a skateboard.

 Answer: Typically, the nose is called the front of the skateboard, while the tail is called the back of the skateboard.
 Most of the newer skateboards have almost identical front and back.
 So, it’s hard to distinguish between them at first sight.
 But if you look closely, you can find the differences like the steeper and longer angle.